Do you want to know how to use a grinder successfully? This guide from SGS Engineering takes you through the different angle grinder uses.

 How to cut metal bars, rods and bolts

-When your choice is either arduously cutting away with a hacksaw (blunting numerous blades as you go), or quickly rough cutting a metal bar with an angle grinder - the choice is normally pretty simple!
-You can’t beat a grinder when it comes to convenience and time consumption.
+When your choice is to either slowly and painstakingly cut away with a hacksaw, blunting numerous blades as you go – or quickly rough cut a metal bar with an angle grinder cutting machine, it makes sense to opt for the grinder.
+You can’t beat a grinder when it comes to convenience and saving time.

 1. Prop the bar

 Skip to step two if you’re trimming a bolt flush in concrete or another material.
-Firmly prop the long side of the bar, making sure it’s secure.
+If you’re not, you’ll need to firmly prop the long side of the bar, making sure it’s secure.
 The shortest part of the bar (after the cut) should be the bit that drops away.
-Remember: you should be wearing your safety boots!
+Remember to wear your safety boots before you start this process to protect your feet if anything falls.

 2. Making the cut